akim-13/notes/Control Instructions.md

     ...
     ```
     ```armasm
-              Load registers (R1 = i; R2 = j; R3 = h;)
+  // Assuming R1 = i, R2 = j, R3 = h
-              CMP R1,R2
-              JNE DoElse
-              ADD R1,R2
-              MOVE R3,R1
-              JMP SkipElse
-    DoElse:   SUB R1,R2
-              MOVE R3,R1
+  // Load registers with the values of i and j (this step is implied)
+              CMP R1, R2       // Compare R1 and R2
+              BNE DoElse       // Branch to DoElse if R1 is not equal to R2 ADD R3, R1, R2   // If equal, perform R3 = R1 + R2
+              B SkipElse       // Unconditional branch to SkipElse
+    DoElse:   SUB R3, R1, R2   // If not equal, perform R3 = R1 - R2
-    SkipElse: ...
+    SkipElse: ...              // Continue with the rest of the program
+	// Note that DoElse is just a label, not a subroutine.
     ```
     Where `JNE` means "jump if not equal" (conditional branch) and `JMP` is an unconditional branch.

 - A **subroutine** is a set of instructions designed to perform a specific task.
 It has many names, depending on the context and programming language: a procedure, a function (in C), a routine, a method (in Java) or a subprogram.
+	- Sometimes a subroutine is said to be **different from a function** in that it does not return any values.
+However, in some contexts these two terms are used interchangeably.

 - A usual **subroutine operation** is as follows:
-    - A block of instructions for performing the task is placed in the memory and the subroutine is called by branching to the starting location of the block.
+    - A block of instructions for performing a task is placed in memory and a subroutine is called by branching to the starting location of the block.
     - When the block of instructions is completed, the subroutine returns to the point at which it was called.
     - This behaviour can be implemented using the **LIFO stack** (Last In First Out):

         ![[Attachments/Pasted image 20231128221812.png]]

-- A call **stack** is used in order to *return to the right point in the program* after executing a branch/subroutine.
+- A **call stack** is used in order to *return to the right point in the program* after executing a branch/subroutine.
 Furthermore, it allows to *nest subroutines calls* to any depth (provided there is enough memory).
     - Normally, **stack starts** at *high address* in memory and grows from higher addresses to lower ones.^[It is designed this way for historical and architectural reasons, but mainly becuase the **heap** (used for dynamically allocated memory) grows upwards from a lower memory address.
 Having the stack grow downwards from the top of memory ensures that both the heap and the stack have as much space as possible to expand without colliding.]
-    - A stack consists of a **block of successive memory locations** storing its contents, and a special register called the **stack pointer (SP)**, which stores the address of the "top" of the stack.
+    - A stack consists of a **block of successive memory locations** storing its contents, and a special [[Registers | CPU register]] called the **stack pointer (SP)**, which stores the address of the "top" of the stack.
     - To **push** a value onto the stack, *decrement* the address (see the first bullet point) in the stack pointer and store it there.
     - To **pop** a value from the stack, *dereference* (get the content of) the address stored in the stack pointer, which is then *incremented* by one.
     - To **call** a subroutine, the contents of the program counter are pushed onto the stack and the PC is reset to the starting address of the subroutine.
     - To **return**, the program counter is reset to the value popped from the stack.
-    - However, it is also necessary to store more information for context, when returning to the initial state.
-This is done using the **stack frame**, which stores:
-        - The return address.
+    - A portion of the stack dedicated to a single function call is called a **stack frame**.
+It includes various elements necessary for the function's execution and return, including:
+        - The **return address** (the contents of the PC right before they are changed to the address of the subroutine).
-        - Argument variables passed on the stack.
+        - **Argument variables** passed to the subroutine.
-        - Local variables (in high level languages).
+        - Space to store function's **local variables** (in high level languages).
-        - Saved copies of any registers modified by the subprogram that need to be restored.
+        - Saved **copies of registers** that need to be preserved across function calls.

 - The following is an **example use of subroutines**: